jwnz/document-term-matrix/README.md

-Compare the similarity between any two words in the vocab
+Calculate the similarity between any two words in the vocab:
 ```
 dtm.word_2_word_sim('the', 'with')
 >>> 0.18393539930448133
 ```

-Compute the parwise (cosine) similarity for everyword in the vocab.<br>
+Compute the parwise (cosine) similarity for all word pairs in the vocab.<br>
-This generally requires a lot of memory, so it's reccomended to set the frequency cutoff to cutdown on the output size of the matrix.
-The tolerance is used to as a filter removing any words pairs with a similarity below the given value
+This generally requires a lot of memory, so it's recommended to set the <i>cutoff</i> parameter to filter out words with low frequencies to reduce the size of the matrix.
+Additionally, the <i>tolerance</i> parameter can be used to filter out any words pairs with a similarity below the given value:
 ```
 dtm.calculate_all_word_sims(cutoff=100, tol=0.1)